Let's start with Texture

 One soil characteristic that will change very slowly and never be radically altered is your soil’s texture.
 Texture is determined mostly by the size of the soil particles.
 Sand particles are large, so sandy soil has a light, loose texture whereas clay particles are very small, so clay soil is comparatively heavy and tight.
 Intermediate-size particles, such as silt or bits of organic matter, modify extremes in these two soil types.

 The Scoop on Sand

-Very sandy soil drains fast, which is generally good.
-At the same time, fast drainage means that dissolved nutrients may drainaway before plant roots have a chance to absorb them.
+Very sandy soil drains fast, which is generally a good thing!
+At the same time, fast drainage means that dissolved nutrients may drain away before plant roots have a chance to absorb them.
 Sand particles are also slippery, so nutrients don’t bind to them.
 Because sand particles are large, the spaces between them are also quite roomy.
 For this reason, sandy soil does not need to be cultivated often since it’s air-holding capacity is already excellent.
 It does need to be continually enriched with organic matter, which will enhance its ability to hold onto nutrients from fertilizer.
 If you garden in sand, heavy mulching is should become your best friend (and a fundamental method in your soil care practices).